Jewelmahmud/codeablestudio/STRIPE_SETUP.md

 # Stripe Payment Integration Setup

-This guide will help you set up Stripe payment processing for the CodeableStudio invoice system.
+This guide will help you set up Stripe payment processing for the CodableStudio invoice system.

 ## Prerequisites

 1. A Stripe account (sign up at https://stripe.com)
 2. Node.js and npm installed
-3. The CodeableStudio project set up
+3. The CodableStudio project set up

 ## Setup Steps